-- · GIE bit of the INTCON register - Interrupt Enable bit(s) for the specific interrupt event(s) - PEIE bit of the INTCON register (if the Interrupt Enable bit of the interrupt event is contained in the PIE1 or PIE2 registers)
+- · GIE bit of the INTCON register - Interrupt enable bit(s) for the specific interrupt event(s) - PEIE bit of the INTCON register (if the interrupt enable bit of the interrupt event is contained in the PIE1 or PIE2 register)

 The INTCON, PIR1 and PIR2 registers record individual interrupts via interrupt flag bits.
 Interrupt flag bits will be set, regardless of the status of the GIE, PEIE and individual interrupt enable bits.